NicholasBotorog/Junior-Star-Project-One/README.md

 * The keyUp event is used to move the character up, down, left and right.
 * It checks which direction the player is going and doesn't let them go out of the grid.
 * Once the player scores a goal, it will start from the bottom again.
-* The defenders speed increses after each goal.
+* The defender's speed increases after each goal.
 * At the end of the time the game decides the outcome.

 <img width="1503" alt="Screen Shot 2022-06-23 at 7 25 06 PM" src="https://user-images.githubusercontent.com/103049873/175348968-bb9a51c7-9924-4b88-961e-9f015896c9a4.png">